Scrag end

 Diagram of cuts of lamb in the United Kingdom.
 Scrag end is shown in yellow.

-Scrag end is a cut of lamb and mutton taken from the neck and common in the United Kingdom and the Commonwealth.
-It is a primal cut separated from the carcass during butchering.
+Scrag end is a primal cut of lamb and mutton taken from the neck and common in the United Kingdom and the Commonwealth.

 Value

 Scrag end is one of the cheaper cuts of meat, and is often used in soups and stews.

 In the United States, scrag end is known as the neck.
 Unlike scrag end, cutlets come from the part of the neck considered best, known as the middle neck.